HefnaValravn/ubuntu_server/extra_exercises/explanation_http.md

 When testing the www2. subzone, I realized I was missing a package, which I could install with `apt install libapache2-mod-php`.
 This mod for apache allows me to use php.

 That is the first part of the assignment.

+# SCRIPTING PART

+For the scripting part of this assignment, I first create a script `http_add_vhost` that creates the DocumentRoot directory for the vhost, configures vhost specific logging, and creates a default html page with the name of the vhost in it.
+It also refuses to create a vhost for a non-existing domain.
+This script is also found under `/etc/scripts`.

+I then create a cleanup script, `http_cleanup`, that removes any vhosts that are older than 4 hours from my machine.
+It also removes the A record from the parent zone file (nicolas-benedettigonzalez.sasm.uclllabs.be).